The future of manufacturing part 2: Board checklist for successful MRP/ERP projects

-Our previous installment on the future of manufacturing discussed the main trends and their effects on mid-market businesses.
+Our previous instalment on the future of manufacturing discussed the main trends and their effects on mid-market businesses.

-In this installment, we discuss something of direct importance to mid-market manufacturers: Material Requirements Planning systems (MRPs), which help manage manufacturing processes, and Enterprise Resource Planning systems (ERPs), which integrate your main businesses processes.
+In this instalment, we’ll discuss something of direct importance to mid-market manufacturers: Material Requirements Planning systems (MRPs), which help manage manufacturing processes, and Enterprise Resource Planning systems (ERPs), which integrate your main businesses processes.

 More specifically, how to ensure you get them right.

 A manufacturing company’s internal efficiency and effectiveness are highly reliant on sound MRP or ERP systems.
 But all too often we meet CEOs whose systems just tie them in knots, add cost, and hamper customer service.
 These systems become a brake on expansion and growth.